 Documents Required for Claim Process

-Following documents are needed for filing claims under a critical illness insurance plan:
+Following documents are needed for filing claims:

-- ID Proof the claimant
+- ID Proof of the claimant

 - Claim form (duly filled & signed)